Systematic Catalog of Culicidae

 Welcome to the new, redesigned online Systematic Catalog of Culicidae.
 This web-based project began in 1999 with a flat html copy of the Knight and Stone 1977 catalog and the four supplements integrated into a single document.
 Funded by the U.S. Army, this information forms the basis for the catalog, though many changes in taxonomy, references and distribution have been incorporated since.
 In recent months a completely new database program has been written and replaces the antiquated version in place for many years.

 This catalog is as current as we can possibly keep it.
 When new species and distributions are found by us or are brought to our attention, they are added to the database and are immediately available.
-We encourage users to contribute by sending taxonomic and distributional papers (PDF format, please) to Thomas Gaffigan for inclusion.
+We encourage users to contribute by sending taxonomic and distributional papers (PDF format, please) to Jim Pecor for inclusion.
 We also encourage users to inform us of any catalog problems or errors by using the "Contact Us" tab.

 The tabs across the top of the page have replaced the old left-hand navigation panel.
 The "PUBS" tab accesses the previously-named "Reference Database."